 Paniculatas can take more sun and in cooler climates are even considered a full sun plant.
 In our area, they can be in full sun if they are in rich, well-drained soil and get enough moisture.
 However, they may experience some leaf burn.
 Ideally, they would have all morning sun and some afternoon shade.

 Common cultivars include: ‘Limelight’, ‘Little Lime’, ‘PeeGee’, ‘Vanilla Strawberry’

-One other hydrangea species not mentioned above is the Climbing Hydrangea or Hydrangea anomala petiolaris.
+Last but not least, there are Climbing Hydrangeas.
 This vining plant has aerial roots that can attach to materials on its own so no trellis is necessary.
 The blooms are a cream color and are lacecap in form.

 Encourage flowering by fertilizing with a low nitrogen, high phosphorus fertilizer (number above 30).
 Stop all fertilizer applications by August 15th; this will help acclimate the plant for winter.

-Adding a four inch layer of organic mulch around the base of the plant will help protect it from winter damage, although it isn’t as necessary here in Central Arkansas as in more northern climates.
+Adding a four inch layer of organic mulch around the base of the plant will help protect it from winter damage.
+This isn’t as necessary here in Central Arkansas as in more northern climates.
 If you choose to mulch the plant, do so around November 30, and then remove in late winter.
 Once growth emerges in the spring, prune back old branches, about an inch above where new growth is present.